brianquach/five-card-poker-api/README.md

 - **get_user_rankings**
     - Path: 'user/ranking'
     - Method: GET
-    - Parameters: player
+    - Parameters: None
-    - Returns: Messaging detailing a player's name and record (wins-ties-losses) and their rank out of all the players.
+    - Returns: A list of players ranked highest to lowerest with players' name,record (wins-ties-losses), rank, and accumulated points.
     - Description: Players are ranked by the total number of points they have earned by playing games.
 Wins are worth three points, ties are two points, and a loss is one point.
-    - Raises: NotFoundException if a player does not exist.

 - **get_game_history**
     - Path: 'user/history'